-- (i) Management Agreement dated 21 December 2007, as amended, between the Company and the Manager pursuant to which the Manager was appointed to provide certain management services to the Company; - (ii) Investment Management Agreement dated 21 December 2007, as amended, between the Manager and GLG LP pursuant to which GLG LP was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man GLG Portfolios; - (iii) Investment Management Agreement dated 3 January 2018 between the Manager and GLG LLC pursuant to which GLG LLC was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the GLG LLC Portfolio; - (iv) Investment Management Agreement dated 28 October 2014, as amended, between the Manager and the AHL Partners LLP pursuant to which AHL Partners LLP was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man AHL Portfolios;
+- (i) Management Agreement dated 21 December 2007, as amended, between the Company and the Manager pursuant to which the Manager was appointed to provide certain management services to the Company; - (ii) Investment Management Agreement dated 21 December 2007, as amended, between the Manager and GLG LP pursuant to which GLG LP was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man GLG Portfolios; - (iii) Investment Management Agreement dated 3 January 2018 between the Manager and GLG LLC pursuant to which GLG LLC was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the GLG LLC Portfolio: - (iv) Investment Management Agreement dated 28 October 2014, as amended, between the Manager and the AHL Partners LLP pursuant to which AHL Partners LLP was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man AHL Portfolios;

-- (v) Investment Management Agreement dated 20 February 2015 between the Manager and Numeric Investors LLC pursuant to which Numeric Investors LLC was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man Numeric Portfolios - (vi) Investment Management Agreement dated 6 October 2017, as amended, between the Manager and Man Solutions Limited pursuant to which Man Solutions Limited was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man Solutions Portfolio; - (vii) Administration Agreement dated 21 December 2007 (as amended) between the Manager and the Administrator pursuant to which the Administrator was appointed administrator and registrar to the Company; - (viii) Distribution Agreement dated 21 December 2007 between the Manager and GLG LP pursuant to which the Manager appointed GLG LP as distributor and placing agent for the sale of Shares in the Man GLG Portfolios; - (ix) Distribution Agreement dated 14 October 2010 between the Manager and Man Investments AG pursuant to which the Manager appointed Man Investments AG as distributor and placing agent for the sale of Shares in the Portfolios; - (x) Amended and Restated Depositary Agreement dated 24 March 2016 between the Depositary and the Company setting out the basis upon which the Depositary will provide services to the Company; and - (xi) Administrative Services Agreement dated 21 December 2007 between the Company, the Manager and the Investment Manager, as amended, pursuant to which the Investment Manager was appointed to provide certain administrative support services to the Company.
+- (v) Investment Management Agreement dated 20 February 2015 between the Manager and Numeric Investors LLC pursuant to which Numeric Investors LLC was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man Numeric Portfolios - (vi) Investment Management Agreement dated 6 October 2017, as amended. between the Manager and Man Solutions Limited pursuant to which Man Solutions Limited was appointed as investment manager to provide certain investment management and advisory services to the Company in respect of the Man Solutions Portfolio; - (vii) Administration Agreement dated 21 December 2007 (as amended) between the Manager and the Administrator pursuant to which the Administrator was appointed administrator and registrar to the Company; - (viii) Distribution Agreement dated 14 October 2010 between the Manager and Man Investments AG pursuant to which the Manager appointed Man Investments AG as distributor and placing agent for the sale of Shares in the Portfolios; - (ix) Amended and Restated Depositary Agreement dated 24 March 2016 between the Depositary and the Company setting out the basis upon which the Depositary will provide services to the Company; and - (x) Administrative Services Agreement dated 21 December 2007 between the Company, the Manager and the Investment Manager, as amended, pursuant to which the Investment Manager was appointed to provide certain administrative support services to the Company.